Leader in Love: A Political Psychological Perspective — April 20, 2001

 Staff Writers – The Botswana Gazette Online

-This article featured an April 18, 2001 run of a recurrent feature of The Botswana Gazette Online News.
+These articles were featured an April 18, 2001 run of a recurrent feature of The Botswana Gazette Online News.
 The editor notes that political psychological analysis can be fruitfully pursued through assessments of people's predictions of events.
 The articles cannot be provided in Scholarly Commons due to copyright restrictions.

 - P25 million vegetable farm drills 4th 1000 metre borehole